ScripterSugar/wdfp-extractor/README.md

 If you want more asset coverage added to tool, please provide the details about assets you want to export, including file formats, asset path, format of data, etc.

-The application built from the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+The application is built from the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 Refer to the repository to check how to install dependencies and start development on your local machine.